bethaitman/Redgate-writing-style-guide/_includes/style.md

 ###username
 One word when referring to the name part of a login.
 (Read the comments for a fascinating debate about this.)

-###video
-When creating a video:
-* keep mouse movements smooth
-* highlight clicks only if necessary for clarity
-* accelerate sections of typing (after the video has been filmed)

 ###want
 Not wish (we're not genies).
 For example, write: "If you want to add a new database to source control..."